vgoshat30/DeQuChEst_MIMO/README.md

 The repository contains all the essential code to perform the following:
 - Create a dedicated dataset which can be used for training and testing the NN (MATLAB).
-- Use it in the learning proccess of the NN in one of the two methods described in the paper (PYTHON).
+- Use it in the learning process of the NN in one of the two methods described in the paper (PYTHON).
-- Obtain the results of tests, including saving, displaying and editing (all results are saved and menaged in MATLAB .mat file, via PYTHON code).
+- Obtain the results of tests, including saving, displaying and editing (all results are saved and managed in MATLAB .mat file, via PYTHON code).

 ------